This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Knowing When to Pick

-Look for visual indicators like a creamy yellow ground spot and tactile checks such as a brown, shriveled tendril.
+For watermelons, check for a creamy yellow ground spot and a brown, shriveled tendril near the stem.

 Identifying Ripe Watermelon